-Car loans can work differently depending on what type of loan you take out and what kind of car you’re looking to purchase.
+Car finance can work differently depending on the type of loan you take out and what kind of car you’re looking to purchase.

 Typically, the following steps apply:

 You apply for a loan.
 Once you choose the right car finance option for you, you need to apply.
 Unsecured loans only require your personal and financial details, but secured loans also need information about the car.

 The lender approves your loan.
 Car loan approval can happen on the same day, or it may take up to ten days.
 You may also receive conditional approval, where the lender tells you how much you are likely to be eligible for, so you can go car shopping knowing your spending limitations.

 The car is purchased using the funds.
 Buying a car can happen a few different ways.
 If you’re buying the car in a private sale, your lender may pay the seller directly or transfer the funds to your bank account for you to pay.
 If you’re purchasing from a dealership, the lender usually pays them directly.
 Unsecured loans require you to arrange the payment yourself.

 There are a wide variety of car finance options out there, these are the most common types you’ll come across.

 With a secured car loan, the loan provider uses the vehicle you buy as security for the loan.
 The lender has the right to repossess the car if you default on your loan.
 As this type of loan is less of a risk to the lender, the rates for secured loans are usually lower.

 With unsecured car loans, the lender doesn’t use an asset as security for the loan, which means your car won’t be repossessed if you stop making your loan repayments.
 These loans come with a higher interest rate, but you have more flexibility with the way you use the loan.